Mordhau (video game)

 Mordhau is a multiplayer medieval hack and slash fighting game developed by the independent Slovenian studio Triternion, with a prominent aspect of skill-based competitive play and customization.
 It features a combat system emphasizing hand-to-hand combat, loosely based on historical techniques such as feints, redirection, and alternative use of weapons.
 Other features include ranged weapons, siege engines and mounted combat.
-The game was released on April 29, 2019 for Microsoft Windows via Steam.
-Versions for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S are in development.
+The game was released on 29 April 2019 for Windows via Steam.
+Versions for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S were released on 12 July 2023.

 The game was partially financed through a Kickstarter campaign in 2017, raising nearly $300,000.

 Gameplay

 In Mordhau, players engage in hand-to-hand combat with medieval weapons such as swords, spears, shields, hammers, bows, siege weapons and more.
 When in close-quarters combat, players can defeat their opponents by utilizing techniques like directional strikes, stabbing, kicking, dodging, blocking, and parrying while watching their health and stamina bars.
 Players may ride horses in battle.
 The game can be played in either first person perspective or third person perspective.